kbvincent/kitchen-test-helper/README.md

 ## Node Attributes Dump

 Including this cookbook will create a `.json` file with the contents of all of the current node's attributes.
+The contents of the variables can then be used within your serverspec tests.

 ### How to use